-There were no significant investment sales in the first quarter.
+There were no significant investment sales in the third quarter.

 Click here to subscribe to Kidder Mathews market research.